mailgun/kafka-pixy/README.md

 ```
 POST /topics/<topic>/messages
-POST /proxies/<proxy>/topics/<topic>/messages
+POST /clusters/<cluster>/topics/<topic>/messages
 ```

 Acknowledges a previously consumed message.

  Parameter | Opt | Description
 -----------|-----|------------------------------------------------------
- proxy     | yes | The name of a proxy to produce to.
-By default the proxy that is mentioned first in the config file is used. topic     |     | The name of a topic to produce to. group     |     | The name of a consumer group. partition |     | A partition number that the acknowledged message was consumed from.
+ cluster   | yes | The name of a cluster to produce to.
+By default the cluster that is mentioned first in the `proxies` section of the config file is used. topic     |     | The name of a topic to produce to. group     |     | The name of a consumer group. partition |     | A partition number that the acknowledged message was consumed from.